-The volume allowance of 40 cubic metres additional roof space for terraced houses*
+Your new loft space is within the volume allowance of 40 cubic metres additional roof space for terraced houses*

-The volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses*
+Your new loft space is within the volume allowance of 50 cubic metres additional roof space for detached and semi-detached houses*

 All side-facing windows must be obscure glazed; this includes any opening 1.7 metres above the floor